zulip/zulip/docs/production/export-and-import.md

 The commands above create an imported organization on the root domain (`EXTERNAL_HOST`) of the Zulip installation.
 You can also import into a custom subdomain, e.g. if you already have an existing organization on the root domain.
-Replace the last two lines above with the following, after replacing `<subdomain>` with the desired subdomain.
+Replace the last three lines above with the following, after replacing `<subdomain>` with the desired subdomain.

 ```